Orange County Personal Injury Lawyer

 However, there are times when insurance carriers do not offer a fair settlement or even deny a claim.
 When this happens, it may be necessary to file a personal injury lawsuit against the at-fault party and their insurance carrier.
 This does not mean that your case will necessarily go to a jury trial.
 However, your Orange County auto accident claim will still be intensely negotiated by your Orange County car accident lawyer and the auto accident attorneys for the at-fault party.

-Free Consultation with Our Skilled Orange County Legal Experts
+Free Consultation with Our Skilled Orange County Personal Injury Attorneys

-If you or somebody you love has been injured due to the careless, negligent, or intentional actions of another person, you need to seek legal assistance as soon as possible.
-At the Southern California law offices Bentley & More, LLP, we have the resources and experience you need for this case.
+If you or somebody you love has been injured due to the careless, negligent, or intentional actions of another person, you need to seek legal assistance from an Orange County or Riverside injury lawyer as soon as possible.
+At the Southern California law offices Bentley & More LLP, we have the resources and experience you need for this case.
 Our team located in Newport Beach will conduct a full investigation into your claim in order to recover maximum compensation on your behalf.
 We are not afraid to stand up to aggressive insurance carriers, and we have no problem taking your case to trial to ensure you or treated fairly.
-When you need an Orange County personal injury lawyer, you can contact us for a free initial consultation of your case by clicking here or by calling (949) 870-3800.
+When you need an Orange County personal injury lawyer, you can contact us for a free initial consultation of your case by clicking here or by calling (949) 617-0938.